3MFConsortium/spec_booleans/3MF Boolean operations.md

 See [the 3MF Core Specification conventions](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#document-conventions).

-In this extension specification, as an example, the prefix "bo" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/booleanoperations/2021/02".
+In this extension specification, as an example, the prefix "o" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/booleanoperations/2021/02".
 See [Appendix C. Standard Namespace](#appendix-c-standard-namespace).

 ## Language Notes